 - 2000 Donruss Season Stat Line Shaun Alexander Seahawks RC

 - 2000 Collector’s Edge Supreme Foil Update Shaun Alexander ROOKIE RC #U159

 - 2000 Crown Royale Shaun Alexander RC SP

 - 2000 Edge Masters Retail Shaun Alexander #249

-The back end of Shaun Alexander’s career kind of fizzled out after such an explosive few years in which he conquered all before him and it is probably because of this fizzling out that he has not yet been nominated to the Hall of Fame.
+The back end of Shaun Alexander’s career kind of fizzled out after such a tumultuous few years in which he conquered all before him, and it is probably because of this fizzling out that he has not yet been nominated to the Hall of Fame.

 If Alexander does not receive this honor, and with every year that passes it looks less likely, his rookie card value may suffer.
 He probably did enough during his career to ensure there will be no cliff edge for the value to fall off, but the potential for increase is also limited.